Targeted advertising: Search engine marketing

 Search engine marketing uses search engines to reach target audiences.
 For example, Google's Remarketing Campaigns are a type of targeted marketing where advertisers use the IP addresses of computers that have visited their websites to remarket their ad specifically to users who have previously been on their website whilst they browse websites that are a part of the Google display network, or when searching for keywords related to a product or service on the Google search engine.
-Dynamic remarketing can improve the targeted advertising as the ads are able to include the products or services that the consumers have previously viewed on the advertisers' website within the ads.
+Dynamic remarketing can improve targeted advertising as the ads can include the products or services that the consumers have previously viewed on the advertisers' websites within the ads.

 Google Ads includes different platforms.
 The Search Network displays the ads on 'Google Search, other Google sites such as Maps and Shopping, and hundreds of non-Google search partner websites that show ads matched to search results'.
 'The Display Network includes a collection of Google websites (like Google Finance, Gmail, Blogger, and YouTube), partner sites, and mobile sites and apps that show adverts from Google Ads matched to the content on a given page.'

 These two kinds of advertising networks can be beneficial for each specific goal of the company, or type of company.
-For example, the search network can benefit a company with the goal of reaching consumers actively searching for a particular product or service.
+For example, the search network can benefit a company to reach consumers actively searching for a particular product or service.

-Other ways advertising campaigns are able to target the user is to use browser history and search history.
+Other ways advertising campaigns can target the user is to use browser history and search history.
 For example, if the user types promotional pens into a search engine such as Google, ads for promotional pens will appear at the top of the page above the organic listings.
 These ads will be geo-targeted to the area of the user's IP address, showing the product or service in the local area or surrounding regions.
 The higher ad position is often rewarded to the ad having a higher quality score.
 The ad quality is affected by the 5 components of the quality score: